-A mantra cannot contain the truth – it is something that connects with you in this moment, and is helpful or revealing in some way.
-It should feel like it’s revealing your own psyche to you or some aspect of what is meaningful in life.
+A mantra or quote cannot contain the truth – it is something that connects with your experience and is helpful or revealing in some way.
+A good one will feel like it’s revealing your own psyche to you or some aspect of what is meaningful in life.

 Mantras can be used in meditation, either as a concentration object or an enquiry exercise, but the best ones can also be used in your wider life.